aniruddhsinh16/aniruddhsinh16/README.md

 ---

 ## ✨ Final Note
-🚀 *This GitHub profile represents my learning journey in AI and technology.*
+🚀 *This GitHub profile represents my journey as an AI student and programmer.*
-I believe in **consistent improvement, hands-on practice, and curiosity** — and I’m excited to grow as a developer and engineer.
+I believe in **consistency, learning by doing, and continuous improvement**.

-⭐ *Feel free to explore, connect, or collaborate!*
+⭐ *Feel free to explore my repositories and connect with me!*